Exact inflationary solutions in exponential gravity

 To see this, the conformal transformation $\tilde{g}_{\mu \nu}=F g_{\mu \nu}$ on the above action, leads to:

 where

-As it is evident, the conformal transformation leads to \textit{non-canonical kinetic term} in the Einstein frame which leads to more complicated equations of motion.
-This negates the advantage of the Einstein frame action.
-In order to avoid these, we do all the calculations in Jordan frame.
+As it is evident, the conformal transformation leads to \textit{non-canonical kinetic term}, and the potential takes a non-trivial form.
+It should also be noted that the method \cite{mathew2016low} that we use to obtain the exact solution is much more straightforward in Jordan frame.
+For these reasons, we do all the calculations in the Jordan frame.

 Field equations and equation of motion of the scalar field for a general $f(R,\phi)$ model in the Jordan frame are given by \citep{hwang2000conserved}